 What are the symptoms of psychosis?

-- Hallucinations – experiences of hearing, seeing, smelling, tasting, or touching something that isn’t there, such as voices telling you to do something.
+- hallucinations – hearing, seeing, smelling, tasting or touching something that isn’t actually there.

 How is psychosis diagnosed?